newdayhomesoon/OhNoDeer/ADVANCED_FEATURES_IMPLEMENTATION_SUMMARY.md

 ## 🎯 Implementation Overview

-I have successfully implemented the advanced features for the "Oh No Deer" React Native app, including background geofencing, voice command integration, and comprehensive monetization.
+I have successfully, implemented the advanced features for the "Oh No Deer" React Native app, including background geofencing, voice command integration, and comprehensive monetization.
 This transforms the basic MVP into a production-ready wildlife safety application.

 ## 🚀 Features Implemented